lutwackd/react-static-netlify/README.md

-# React-Static with Netlify CMS | Starter App
+# React-Static - Netlify CMS Example

-React-Static Basic template with added configuration for blog post deployment via Netlify CMS and GitHub.
+React-Static Basic template with added configuration for use with Netlify CMS and GitHub.

 To get started, click below to deploy to Netlify.